bfetler/project_management/README.md

 + Define resources, schedule, scope.
 + Set work items, time estimates, dependencies.
 + Prioritize.
-+ Use software tracking, feature / bug tracking.
++ Use software tracking, feature and bug tracking.
 + Build your dream.

 These tools are here to help you.
-They also to help managers understand what's going on.
+They also to help managers track and understand what's going on.

 If you like, take a class on Project Management (usually 8-10 weeks).
 Practice with the projects you have.
 You can even get certified as a PMP (Project Management Professional).